What Happens If You Secretly Record a Conversation in Florida?

 What is Florida Recording Law?

-Florida's recording law isĀ a "two-party consent" law.
-This means that allĀ individuals engaged in a private conversation must all consent to any audio recording of the conversation to be legal.
+Florida's recording law is a 'two-party consent' law.
+This means that all individuals engaged in a private conversation must all consent to any audio recording of the conversation to be legal.
 For example, you are prohibited from recording a phone call without every person’s consent.
 The same is true for secret audio recording in your own home, even if other family members are your target.

 What are the Penalties for Secretly Audio Recording Someone in Florida?